DaDj/FXPEditor/README.md

 # GTA SA FXP Editor

-A simple browser tool to edit **GTA: San Andreas** particle files (`.fxp`).
+A  browser tool to edit **GTA: San Andreas** particle files (`.fxp`).
 It lets you tweak effects and see changes instantly without restarting the game every time.

 ## ✅ What it does
 * **Instant Preview:** See your particles move and change color in real-time.